cdavidmaxey/cdavidmaxey.github.io/_posts/2017-07-02-Social-Emotional-Learning-in-Schools-MindUP-Curriculum.md

 Built on positive psychology research, MindUP promotes pro-social behavior to help children transition from a “me-centric” orientation into a “we-centric” mindset.
 MindUP encourages children to explore their world with a sharpened sense of seeing, smelling, tasting and movement.
 MindUP’s pro-social currriculum includes encouraging acts of kindness to others, exploring different perspectives to gain deeper insight, and expressing gratitude for what we are thankful for.

+As founder of the Hawn Foundation, Goldie Hawn brought together XXX for the development of the MindUP curriculum, which is supported by the Hawn Foundation.
+In the TEDMED below, Goldie Hawn talks about MindUP with researcher and psychiatrist Dan Siegal, M.D., author of the New York Times bestselling books, <i>The Whole-Brain Child</i> and <i>No-Drama Discipline</i>.

 {::nomarkdown}
 <amp-youtube data-videoid='1OdBXGHwNCk' layout='responsive' width='16' height='9' data-param-rel=0 data-param-showinfo=0 data-param-iv_load_policy=3 data-param-modestbranding=1 data-param-disablekb=1></amp-youtube>
 {:/nomarkdown}